munificent/craftinginterpreters/book/appendix-i.md

 ### Utility Rules

-In order to keep the above rules a little cleaner, some of the grammar is split out into a few reused helper rules:
+In order to keep the above rules a little cleaner, some of the grammar is split out into a few reused helper rules.

 ```ebnf
 function       → IDENTIFIER "(" parameters? ")" block ;